Steve Harrington

+Steve Harrington is a fictional character from the Netflix television series Stranger Things, portrayed by Joe Keery.
+Though initially characterized as a stereotypically unlikeable jock, Steve has progressed throughout the series into a more courageous, thoughtful, and caring character.
+His character development has been well received, with critics calling him the show's breakout character and its emotional anchor.

+Initially a part of the first season's recurring cast, Keery was promoted to a series regular in the second season.

+Development and characterization

+Joe Keery originally auditioned to play Jonathan Byers prior to landing the role of Steve.
+Actor Chase Stokes, known for his role in Outer Banks, also auditioned for the role of Steve, but admitted that he forgot his lines and "effed up" at the audition.

+The Duffer Brothers originally intended to make Steve's character even more antagonistic, with his death slated to take place in the first season.
+Upon casting Keery, the Duffer Brothers "fell in love" with his portrayal and decided to keep Steve alive and give him a small redemption arc for the season.
+Executive producer Shawn Levy said that Steve's evolving role in the second season was initially unplanned, with the Duffer Brothers deciding in the middle of writing the season to pair Steve's character with Dustin Henderson due to both characters being "alone" and experiencing heartbreak.

-Fictional character biography
+Fictional biography

 Season 1

-Steve is initially portrayed as a stereotypical 1980s popular “jock”; he has an antagonistic personality, yet attracts the attention and admiration of many students.
+Steve is initially portrayed as a stereotypical 1980s popular "jock"; he has an antagonistic personality, yet attracts the attention and admiration of many students.
 Steve is shown to be dating Nancy Wheeler, but after he harasses Jonathan Byers by breaking his camera, Nancy seems to become close to Jonathan.
 After Steve sees Jonathan and Nancy together, he accosts Jonathan, but is beaten by him in a fight.
 This causes Steve to see the error of his ways and abandon his former friends.
 Traveling to the Byers' home to apologize to the pair, he becomes involved in Nancy and Jonathan's fight against the Demogorgon, which they successfully banish.
 At the conclusion of the season, Nancy buys Jonathan a new camera and Steve continues his relationship with Nancy, while becoming more friendly towards Jonathan after their shared experience.